-- (1) TOs should have field personnel in area islands to check breakers at each end of a line being used to synchronize between islands to insure they are open regardless of supervisory indication.
-The area with the largest amount of generation on-line shall energize the line first. - (2) Where available, field personnel shall synchronize and close the tie breakers at the point of interconnection.
-If there is a sufficient frequency difference that the islands cannot be synchronized, the island with the least generation on-line shall adjust its frequency to achieve synchronization.

-- (3) When synchronizing, both the phase angle across the breaker, and the voltage on each side of the breaker shall be measured.
+- (1) TOs shall have field personnel in area Islands to check breakers at each end of a line being used to synchronize between Islands to ensure they are open regardless of supervisory indication.
+The area with the largest amount of generation On-Line shall energize the line first. - (2) Where available, field personnel shall synchronize and close the tie breakers at the synchronization point.
+If there is a sufficient frequency difference that the Islands cannot be synchronized, the Island with the least generation On-Line shall adjust its frequency to achieve synchronization. - (3) When synchronizing, both the phase angle across the breaker, and the voltage on each side of the breaker shall be measured.
 If possible, the phase rotation should be stopped and the phase angle reduced to 10° or less before closing the breakers. - (4) In general, lines should not be loaded to more than 50% of thermal rating until multiple tie paths have been established.
 Additional ties should be closed as soon as possible.